GeorgiPlPetkov/Learnin-Lua/README.md

 # Learnin-Lua
-A collection of smaller lua based projects that aren't big enough for their own repository
+**A collection of smaller lua based projects that aren't big enough for their own repository**

+**datastructures** - a series of simple datastructures made with Lua's tables